 Raceday Video Playlist: 2004 Race Playlist

 Prediction Score: 5/55 Men’s, 13/40 Women’s (Compubookie)

-2004 saw a B Team win for just the second time ever, but the bigger story came a little further down the leaderboard, as Kappa Kappa Gamma became the first women’s organization to participate in both Men’s and Women’s races.
+2004 saw a B Team win for just the third time ever, but the bigger story came a little further down the leaderboard, as Kappa Kappa Gamma became the first women’s organization to participate in both Men’s and Women’s races.

 - Kappa Breaks Barriers.
 One of the biggest stories of 2004 was the addition of a new buggy team, Kappa Kappa Gamma (Kappa), to the field.
 For those who don’t know why this is notable, Kappa is a sorority, making it the first time ever that a women’s organization entered both Men’s and Women’s races under its own banner (only twice before had a women’s organization participated at all; in 1922, when sorority Alpha Kappa Psi entered, but didn’t finish, the race, and in 1979, when the Society of Women Engineers finished 2nd in the inaugural Women’s races).
 To do so, Kappa obtained the older buggy Spectre from CIA, rebuilt and repainted it, and renamed the new version Ursula.
 In honor of Kappa breaking barriers, they were awarded the Chairman’s Choice award at the Awards Ceremony.